seedstack/website/content/docs/seed/manual/web/cors.md

 # Filter properties

 The CORS filter allows to alter its default behavior with various parameters.
 The filter documentation enumerates all configuration parameters.
-SEED can transform any configuration property prefixed with `org.seedstack.seed.web.cors.property` to the corresponding filter parameter.
+Seed can transform any configuration property prefixed with `org.seedstack.seed.web.cors.property` to the corresponding filter parameter.
 For instance, to specify the recognized verbs, you can use the following configuration:

     org.seedstack.seed.web.cors.property.supportedMethods= GET\\, POST\\, HEAD\\, OPTIONS\\, PUT\\, DELETE

 This configuration property is automatically translated to the `cors.supportedMethods` filter parameter found in the documentation.
-Note that the escaping of the commas is required to inhibit SEED from parsing this value as a list and forward this value as-is to the filter.
+Note that the escaping of the commas is required to inhibit Seed from parsing this value as a list and forward this value as-is to the filter.

 <div class="callout callout-info">